Advocating for Black lives on Juneteenth

 “We want to get our message out still,” Abby Turner of Sioux Falls said.
 “We don’t want it to stop and people to forget.”

-“I’m here today because a change needs to be made, and a change needs to be made soon,” Julia Ebbinga, of Hartford, said.
+“I’m here today because a change needs to be made, and a change needs to be made soon,” Julia Ebbinga of Hartford, S.D. said.

 The demonstrators made their case just steps away from a statue of Dr. Martin Luther King.